KevinWMatthews/c-hello_world/docs/index.md

 ## Background

 Configuring and compiling a project can be complex, even for a simple code base.
-This project illustrates three different approaches, all using CMake:
+This project illustrates two different approaches, each using CMake:

   * your [system's tools](system-tools.md)
   * a [Docker container](docker.md)